filecoin-station/piece-indexer/README.md

 ## `GET /sample/{provider-id}/{piece-cid}

-Sample a set of multihashes ingested by IPNI for a given ContextID.
+Sample a set of multihashes ingested by IPNI for a given ContextID, matching the route eventually to be exposed by an IPNI reverse index.

 _This is an alternative implementation of the IPNI Reverse Index as specified in [xedni/openapi.yaml](https://github.com/ipni/xedni/blob/526f90f5a6001cb50b52e6376f8877163f8018af/openapi.yaml)._